cairo-robotics/llm-multimodal-drone-feedback/README.md

 - open http:localhost:5000

 # What to work on next
-- fix weird characters in the output
+- don't let output say "top_improvement"
-- don't let output say top_improvement
+- change improvement areas to say "crash" instead of boundary
-- change improvement areas to say crash instead of boundary
+- add explicit sentence in full feedback condition to reference generated image